smohadjer/formwizard/README.md

 # Dependencies
 No dependencies.
 The demo page uses PHP for server-side scripting, but you are free to use any language that runs on your server.

-# Phase II
-- Handling server-side validation errors.
-If some form fields show error messages inserted by server, javascript should remove these errors as soon as the user corrects them, possibly by calling a server-side validator endpoint using ajax to figure out if the new value is valid or not.